CarlosAMolina/carlosamolina.github.io/projects/check-iframe/how-to-use/clean-border.md

 ### Introduction

-In order to quit the red border set by the `Scoll` button, you shoul use the `Clean border` button.
+In order to quit the red border set by the `Scroll` button, you shoul use the `Clean border` button.

 ### Steps